openmrv/MRV/Formatted/Modules_3/2_sample_selection_April_5_2021.md

 ## 2 Learning Objectives

 Upon completion of the tutorial, the user should be able to sample an arbitrary study area under either SYS, SRS or STR.
-The user should be able to draw a sample in QGIS under SYS or SRS, and a sample in GEE/AREA2 under STR
+The user should be able to draw a sample in QGIS under SYS or SRS, and a sample in GEE/AREA2 under STR.
 * Learn how to sample an arbitrary study area under either SYS, SRS or STR
 * Draw a sample in QGIS under SYS or SRS
 * Draw a sample in GEE/AREA2 under STR